Stereotactic Radiation Therapy for Dogs

 Key Takeaways

-• SRS cancer treatment for dogs means stereotactic radiosurgery.
-This is very similar to SRT, but is only done in one treatment.
+- SRS cancer treatment for dogs means stereotactic radiosurgery.
+This is very similar to stereotactic radiation therapy (SRT), but is only done in one treatment.

-When Stereotactic Radiation Therapy for Dogs is Recommended
+When Veterinarians Recommend Stereotactic Radiation Therapy for Dogs

 If available in your area, your veterinarian or veterinary oncologist may recommend stereotactic radiation therapy for dogs with tumors that cannot be removed surgically or are hard to reach.

-It may also be recommended for tumors that are near or part of vital organs (ex: heart base tumors, brain tumors, etc.).2 Stereotactic radiation is more precise than conventional radiation, so it is less likely to damage these delicate and important tissues.
+It may also be recommended for tumors near or part of vital organs (ex: heart base tumors, brain tumors, etc.).2 Stereotactic radiation is more precise than conventional radiation, making it less likely to damage these delicate and important tissues.

-Traditional fractionated radiotherapy uses a high total dose of radiotherapy that is split up into many smaller doses typically over the course of 3-4 weeks.
+Traditional fractionated radiotherapy uses a high total dose of radiotherapy that is split up into many smaller doses, typically over 3-4 weeks.

 Stereotactic radiation therapy (SRT) uses an overall smaller dose of radiation, however it is given in fewer visits with higher doses given per visit.